turkeryilmaz/openairinterface5g/tools/flight_test/EVENT_SCHEMA.md

 ambiguous.
 The output records `evidence_join_basis`, `evidence_group_sequence_span`,
 and `evidence_interleaved_events`; this proof does not infer missing records from a clean footer.
 Existing global-consecutive groups remain supported.

+Event 64 `RADIO_TX_RELATIVE_GATE` records persistent UE admission blocking once per second of host monotonic time, triggered by actual blocked scheduler calls: a=0 (UE), b=SFN*1000+slot, c=configured nominal p-Max or INT64_MIN when absent, d=alternate p-Max or INT64_MIN when absent, e=available digital minimum nominal, f=available digital maximum nominal.
+Missing digital bounds are INT64_MIN.
+An alternate limit is unsupported by the current MAC calculation; a ceiling below the digital minimum cannot admit TX.
+This record identifies a blocked opportunity, not an emitted or erased waveform.
+The decoder preserves it as an independent `admission_blocked` row.

+For event 63, an unavailable output-energy field (`e == INT64_MIN`) also makes the packed output peak unavailable.
+Its raw zero bits do not establish a zero peak, especially in observe mode where failed preflight leaves samples intact.
+The decoder keeps both output fields blank without requiring a neighboring mapping record.